 Generalization Based on a Bad Sample

 If something is successful at doing one thing – it is not therefore successful at doing something else.
 If science can explain specific natural phenomena or events, it is unreasonable to generalize this logically to other events, because other events are so different from the events already explained.
 Even though science has explained many different, unique events, the other unexplained events are too unique and different to justify a generalization based on the sample.
-You can only generalize based on a sample, if you have good reason to think the other events are, in important respects, similar to the things in your sample.
-But we don’t know that ( unless you presuppose naturalism).
+You can only generalize based on a sample if you have good reason to think the other events are, in important respects, similar to the things in your sample.
+But we don’t know that the things that remain unexplained are relevantly similar because they haven’t been explained.
+Unless you presuppose that they must have a naturalistic explanation , you have no reason to generalize based on the sample of all things already explained by science.
 Furthermore, there are things we are not even sure consist of matter and energy (such as consciousness, the cause of the universe, the cause of natural laws etc.) In other words, you cannot show that they are importantly similar without presupposing naturalism.

 Historicism is Irrational